toajs/toa-ilog/README.md

 #### options.init

-Set a init function that will run at the begin, default to:
+Set a init function that will run at the begin.
+This function will be called as `init.call(context, context.state.log)`.
+Default to:

 ```js
 function defaultInit (log) {} // do nothing~